Many films are books first. The book and the film tell largely the same story, but they do it in very different ways.

 - The films include PG-13 titles, so parents are advised to register children younger than 13 only if they have sufficient maturity.

-- Due to the reading load for this class, it is advised that students start reading as soon as they sign up for the course.
+- Due to the reading load for this class, it is advised that students start pre-reading if possible.

 - Films should be watched the week before they will be discussed (a schedule will be released two weeks before the start of class).